sasanquaa/maple-bot/README.md

 Note that even though `AtTheSame` would send two keys simultaneously, *the link key will be send first*.
 When the configured class is set to Blaster, the performing action has `After` link type and the link key is not `Space`, an extra `Space` key will be sent for cancelling Bobbing/Weaving.
 The same effect can also be achieved through linked action.

 Linked action is for linking action(s) into a chain.
-Linked action is straightforward and can be created by adding a `Linked` condition action below any `Any`/`ErdaShowerOffCooldown`/`EveryMillis`/`Linked` action.
+Linked action can be created by adding a `Linked` condition action below any `Any`/`ErdaShowerOffCooldown`/`EveryMillis`/`Linked` action.
 The first non-`Linked` action is the start of the actions chain:

 ```
 Any Linked Linked Linked   EveryMillis Linked Linked
  ▲                    ▲     ▲                    ▲
  │                    │     │                    │
  │                    │     │                    │
- └─────────────────────┘    └────────────────────┘
+ └────────────────────┘     └────────────────────┘
           Chain                      Chain
 ```

 Linked action cannot be overriden by any other type of actions once it has started executing regardless of whether the action is a normal or priority action.

 (This feature is quite niche though...)

-TODO Add image

 #### Rotation Modes
 Rotation mode specifies how to run the actions and affects **only** `Any` condition actions.
 There are three modes: